Walking The Path

 4. Opportunities to work with the Three Jewels of Buddhism.
 The Buddha, the Dharma, and Sangha.

-If after the first year of Calm Abiding practice participants wish to continue on to year two which covers Profound Insight (vipassana), they must come to the retreat in-person to take refuge vows (the ceremony of formally becoming a Buddhist).
+If, after the first year of Calm Abiding practice, participants wish to continue on to year two, which covers Profound Insight (Vipassana), they must come to the retreat in person to take refuge vows (the ceremony of formally becoming a Buddhist).
 If you are uncertain if you are ready for or interested in taking refuge vows, you may join for the first year of calm abiding practice and decide later.

 Walking the Path Retreat Dates

-Spring Retreats
+Spring Retreat

 Fall Retreats